-Together as a family, enjoy virtual “trips” on the Internet using webcams from around the world.
+Together as a family, enjoy virtual “trips” on webcams worldwide.

 Cyberia #2: Monkey See, Monkey Don’t - (ISBN: 978-0545027946)

 Zane finally gets out of the bedroom that has been his prison recently.
 He is so elated with his freedom that he does not notice that the chip implanted in his pet bird is brainwashing him.
 Why is Zane having so many problems?
 Dr. Gristle wants to find out how Zane can somehow communicate with animals.
 After Zane catches on, he sets out to free the animals Dr. Gristle keeps in lock-up.
 Whether you love animals or the use of technology, this mystery will keep you hopping.

 In this modern-day version of a diary about pen pals, Kaley emails too many prospective cyberpals and ends up with a raft of emails.
 Since the communication is a project of her teacher’s, Kaley is in hot water with her and also with a classmate she is competing with.
 A welcome change from computer books mostly portraying male characters, this book of email messages is a fast read.
 Have you had an email pen pal from another country like Kaley?

 Although we think of technology in terms of computers, iPods and cell phones, technology during the Civil War included many different devices.
 This fascinating account gives information on how technology changed the Civil War and also increases readers’ knowledge of President Lincoln, the only President to himself receive a patent for an invention.

 The Annoyance Bureau - (ISBN: 978-0689849039)